 The voice faculty would recommend auditioning on campus if at all possible.
 Coming to campus on an audition day gives you a chance to sit in on rehearsals and classes and develop a feel for what the building, faculty and students are like.
 You'll be much better prepared to make the important decision about your college choice if you have visited us and experienced what we do!

-If you can't make it to Ellensburg for an on-campus audition, we will be hearing auditions in the Seattle area, usually in January.
+If you can't make it to Ellensburg for an on-campus audition, we will be hearing auditions in the Seattle area.
 Several faculty members will be there and we will be happy to hear you and talk to you about Central's voice program.